Kanerix/backend-example/README.md

 ## Information

-The purpose of this project is to learn and document how the diffrent parts of the software design work.
-This is not meant to be used as a library as it is simply just for leaning and documentation purposes.
+The purpose of this project is to learn and document how the diffrent parts of creating an API for production work.
+This is not meant to be used as a library as it is simply just for learning and documentation purposes.

-This is a simple REST API that is built using the Axum framework.
-This levrages the Tokio runtime for asyncronous operations and the SQLx crate for database related operations.
+This is a simple REST API that is built using the [Axum](https://crates.io/crates/axum) framework.
+This levrages the [Tokio](https://crates.io/crates/tokio) runtime for asyncronous operations and the [SQLx](https://crates.io/crates/sqlx) crate for database related operations.

 The long term goal of this project is to make it available as a public API for me to use for my own projects.
 This will be stuff like websites and other